TriumphCoding/Adelphia/Design/SourceBook07.md

 Roughly speaking, a Mini-Encounter covers anywhere from 12-15 squares on a map.
 If an area is about 24-30 squares big, Place two mini encounters in the area.
 They can be the same or different, they are completely independent for setup.

 Adding more enemies to a mini-encounter makes things harder, and expanding the area that a mini-encounter covers makes things easier.
-Use this to balance the game.
+Use this to balance the game to yours and your players taste.

 ## Designing Enemies